Richard Marles was elected to Federal Parliament as the Member for Corio in November 2007.

 In 2000, he became Assistant Secretary of the ACTU and ran the Working Hours Case, which gave workers the right, for the first time, to refuse unreasonable amounts of overtime.
 He was a member of the National Occupational Health and Safety Commission and led the ACTU’s work on OHS.
 He also led an innovative program of co-operation between the Australian and Papua New Guinea union movements.

 He has previously served as Parliamentary Secretary for Pacific Island Affairs and Parliamentary Secretary for Foreign Affairs.
-Richard was recently appointed Minister for Trade.
+Richard was recently appointed Shadow Minister for Defence.

 He lives in Geelong with his wife Rachel and has four children, Sam, Isabella, Harvey and Georgia.